jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 ##Build Instructions - Mac OS X

-###Install Java
+###Install Git

-First you should check if Java is already installed on your system.

 On OS X, open your Applications folder, then open the Utilities folder.
 Open the Terminal application.

 ![OS X terminal](documentation/images/osx/terminal.png)

+In the terminal type:

+####git --help

+This will either print the usage of the git command if git is already installed, or trigger the Command Line Tools (OS X) for Xcode to install.

+###Install Java

+First you should check if Java is already installed on your system.

 In the terminal type: